namansnegi/Image-Finder-Project/README.md

 ### Using the Components

 1. **Train and Save Model**:
-   - Train and save the model:
+   Ruuning this file does the follwing main tasks:
+     - Downloads all the images from the images csv file
+     - Data preprcoessing and Machine learning model initialisation
+     - Model Training
+     - Saving all the model files and other artefacts

+     I have already executed this file and the models and the artefacts have been saved.
+Only run this file if you want to retrain the machine learning model.

      ```bash
      cd scripts
      python train_save.py
      ```

      I have already executed this file and the models and the artefacts have been saved.
-Only run this file if you want to retrain the machine learning model
+Only run this file if you want to retrain the machine learning model.

-2. **Retrieve Similar Images**:
+3. **Retrieve Similar Images**:
-   - Retrieve similar images based on an input image URL:
+   Running this file will use the saved model to retrieve similar images for the input image url
      ```bash
      cd scripts
      python retrieve_similar_images.py /path/to/model_data "https://example.com/path/to/input_image.jpg"